Thursday, January 30, 2025

 * * * * *

 "Tapes, TV, VCR," Allen said while pointing to each item.
 "You know what they look like.
-I don't know why I bothered pointing them out.
+I don't know why I'm pointing them out.
 I trust you can find a chair on your own," he remarked, gesturing around the densely packed ten-by-ten-foot office.
 "Just so you know, the door locks when it's closed.
-I've got the key, so come get me if you need to get back in"
+I've got the key, so come get me if you need to get back in."

 "Can I just hold onto it and give it back when I leave?
 I don't want to bother you," said Alicia, attempting a bit of self-serving generosity.

-The rebuke was immediate, "No, I'm not letting you just 'hold onto' the key.
+The rebuke was immediate, "No. I told you, I'm not letting you just 'hold onto' the key.
 Do I look stupid?"
 Not when you're off-camera.
-"You and your tiny bladder can knock, and I'll let you back in," repeated Allen.
+"You and your tiny bladder can knock, and I'll let you back in," Allen repeated.

 "You can also leave it unlocked.
 I mean, you can't, and I'm not going to, but it can be done."
 Allen muttered.
 "We live in exciting times."

-Alicia tossed her threadbare, fluorescent green and teal gym bag onto the chair next to her and stepped behind the desk with a strange trepidation.
-It was her first time on this side of the desk.
+Alicia tossed her threadbare, fluorescent green and teal backup gym bag onto the chair next to her and stepped behind the desk with a strange trepidation.
 She felt like a kid in the teacher's lounge.
-A folded two-step ladder leaned against the scuffed wall by the bookshelf with the sign at the top reading "Singles, Standard."
+A folded three-step ladder leaned against the scuffed wall by the bookshelf with the sign at the top reading "Singles, Standard."
 She checked first under B for Black Violet.
 No luck.
 She tried V for Violet, Black.
 Maybe it was a legal name.
 Nope.
 Two shelves from the bottom, another section had been labeled "Singles, Stipulation."
 There she was.
 A single VHS tape in a white cardboard sleeve caught her eye.

 Black Violet Dec 2001 -